Homify-Automations/homiefy/src/data/services/service-4.md

 description:
   title: Your <span class="mil-thin">Health</span> <br> and <span class="mil-thin">Wellness</span> Solutions
-  content: At Homeify Automations, we believe that health is not just wealth; it’s everything.
+  content: At Homeify Automations, we believe that health is not just wealth; it's everything.
 Our home health and wellness solutions are designed to help you lead a healthier life with advanced technology.
 From smart thermostats to air purifiers, we offer a range of products that enhance your living environment, ensuring your home is a sanctuary of health and comfort.
   button:
     link: /projects
     label: View works